bernardmaltais/openshiftdev/README.md

 # openshiftdev

-Simply clone the project to the VM you want to run openshift:
+Simply clone the project to the centos 7 VM you want to run openshiftdev on:

 ```shell
 sudo yum -y install git